A General Framework for Bayes Structured Linear Models: Main results

 \begin{corollary} Assume (\ref{eq:larger}), (\ref{eq:subG}) and (\ref{eq:capacity}).
 For any $\theta^*=\X_{Z^*}(Q^*)$ with any $Z^*\in\bar{\Z}_{\tau^*}$, any $\tau^*\in\T$, any $Q^*\in\mathbb{R}^{\ell(\Z_{\tau^*})}$, any constants $\lambda,\rho>0$ and any sufficiently small constant $\delta\in (0,1)$, there exists some constant $D_{\lambda,\delta,\rho}>0$ only depending on $\lambda,\delta,\rho$, such that

 and

-for any constant $D>D_{\lambda,\delta,\rho}$ with some constants $M,C',C''$ only depending on $\lambda,\delta,\rho,D$. \end{corollary}
+for any constant $D>D_{\lambda,\delta,\rho}$ with some constants $M,C',C'',C'''$ only depending on $\lambda,\delta,\rho,D$. \end{corollary}

-Therefore, the posterior contraction rate under the squared error loss is $\epsilon(\Z_{\tau^*})$, which can be taken at the order of $\ell(\Z_{\tau^*})+\log|\Z_{\tau^*}|$.
-As we are going to show in the next section, the rate is minimax optimal for all the examples considered in the paper.
+\begin{remark} The above results hold for all $\epsilon(\Z_{\tau})$ satisfying (\ref{eq:larger}).
+By choosing $\epsilon(\Z_{\tau})$ at the same order of (\ref{eq:complexity}), we obtain the contraction rate $\ell(\Z_{\tau^*})+\log|\Z_{\tau^*}|$ for the posterior distribution.
+As we are going to show in the next section, this rate is minimax optimal for all the examples considered in the paper.
+From now on, we refer to both (\ref{eq:complexity}) and $\epsilon(\Z_{\tau})$ as the complexity function. \end{remark}